Fly just an hour and a half from the capital city of Seoul and you will arrive at South Korea’s resort island, Jeju Island or Jeju.

 SEE MORE: 9 Best Local Restaurants in Jeju Island.

-Are a Muslim traveler?
+Are you a Muslim traveler?
 Check out our list of Muslim-friendly restaurants in Jeju.

 7. Drop by hipster cafes and fine diners